 We lucked out with our lunch spot.
 Scott spotted a wooden bench perched on rocky bank overlooking the lake and used pine branches to brush off the snow.
 It was the perfect place to gobble up knekkebrød while watching the snow fall.
 Although we could see people skiing, the lake was completely silent.
 I could have sat here all day if we’d had a fire going — you can see a black mark in the snow where someone else has done just that.

-Side note: knekkebrød are Norwegian crisp breads made from rye flour.
+Side note: knekkebrød are Norwegian crisp breads made from rye flour (my recipe).
 I’m totally addicted and make them at home most weeks.
 It seems fitting to eat lots of them here while I don’t have to make them 🙂

-The snow doesn’t look very deep in these photos but Scott wandered too far off the trail and ended up knee deep in snow.
+The snow doesn’t look very deep in these photos but Scott wandered too far off the trail and ended up knee deep.
 Watching him unexpectedly plunge into the snow was hilarious but it wasn’t long before karma dished up the same fate for me.

 Great day!
 Definitely add Østmarka to your list if you are planning a trip to Oslo.

 I can tell you all the ins and outs when I next see you. xx